Ménage a moi

 French actor and YouTube sensation Norman Thavaud goes laissez-hair.
 Photo: AFP

 After spending Christmas in France eating copious amounts of foie gras and chocolate log (separately, normally) you’ll probably be feeling very guilty and take a vow to do some rigorous exercise to shed those extra pounds.

 “Oh I feel terrible, I'm gonna have to spend the whole of January at the flabattoir.”

 A la toad

-Those expats who come to Paris and try to dress as fashionably as the French, but just don't pull it off and basically look ridiculous.
+Those foreigners who come to Paris and try to dress as fashionably as the French, but don't pull off à la mode and just basically look ridiculous.